Ethos Veterinary Health

 What Types of Injuries or Diseases Would Benefit from PRP treatment?

-PRP is commonly used to treat soft tissue injuries (cartilage, tendons, ligaments), arthritis, joint pain and wounds.
+PRP commonly treats soft tissue injuries (cartilage, tendons, ligaments), arthritis, joint pain, and wounds.

 Stem Cell Therapy

-Stem cells can be harvested from a variety of tissues including skin, adipose (fat) and bone marrow.
-The fat-derived stem cells are simple to retrieve, have a higher concentration than bone marrow and have shown a mix of “regenerative” cells.
-These stem cells, in the correct environment, can be transformed into numerous cell types including bone, cartilage, skin, nerves and muscles.
+Stem cells can be harvested from various tissues, including skin, adipose (fat), and bone marrow.
+The fat-derived stem cells are simple to retrieve, have a higher concentration than bone marrow, and have shown a mix of “regenerative” cells.
+In the correct environment, these stem cells can be transformed into numerous cell types, including bone, cartilage, skin, nerves, and muscles.

 Stem cell harvesting is a three-step process:

-Step 2: The fat is sent to a lab that specializes in stem cell harvesting where the cells are isolated and grown in a cultured medium.
+Step 2: The fat is sent to a lab specializing in stem cell harvesting, where the cells are isolated and grown in a cultured medium.

 How Does Stem Cell Therapy Promote Healing?